harmslab/pdbtools/README.md

 ##Usage

+### Commandline usage

-Almost all programs in the pdbTools suite have the same usage:
+Almost all programs in the pdbTools suite have the same command-line usage:

-XXXX.py pdb_input optional_args > output
+pdb_XXXX pdb_input optional_args > output

 **pdb_input** can be one of the following (in any arbitrary combination):
   * pdb files